opl-/beatsaber-http-status/protocol.md

 	],
 	"saberType": "SaberA" | "SaberB", // Saber used to cut this note "swingRating": Number, // Game's swing rating.
 Uses the before cut rating in noteCut events and after cut rating for noteFullyCut events. -1 for bombs.
-	"timeDeviation": Number, // Time offset in seconds from the perfect time to cut a note "cutDirectionDeviation": Number, // Offset from the perfect cut angle in degrees "cutPoint": [ // Position in note space of the point on the cut plane closests to the note center Number, // X value
+	"timeDeviation": Number, // Time offset in seconds from the perfect time to cut the note "cutDirectionDeviation": Number, // Offset from the perfect cut angle in degrees "cutPoint": [ // Position in note space of the point on the cut plane closests to the note center Number, // X value